-No person shall establish or maintain any camp or other temporary lodging or sleeping place within the Park without a specific written permit from the Director.
+No person shall establish or maintain any camp or other temporary lodging or sleeping place within the Park without a specific written permit/registration from the Executive Director.

 8.2 Rules regarding fires.

-No person shall start a fire in the Park except small fires for culinary purposes in park grills, or privately owned grills, or fires in the places or designated areas approved by Park Rangers, except that the Director may at his discretion prohibit fires for limited periods at any location or for any purpose when necessary for the protection of Park property.
+No person shall start a fire in the Park except small fires for culinary purposes in park grills, or privately owned grills, or fires in the places or designated areas approved by the Executive Director, except that the Executive Director may at his discretion prohibit fires for limited periods at any location or for any purpose when necessary for the protection of Park property.